thaddavis/crewai_and_agentops_script/video_script/1/2_begin_building_the_project.md

 https://docs.crewai.com/getting-started/Start-a-New-CrewAI-Project-Template-Method/#creating-a-new-project

-OK!, So in the same way a chef can look at a recipe and get the gist of it and then improvise on it when cook a dish, we're going to build a CrewAI application based on the general outline of this project structure...
+OK!, So in the same way a chef can look at a recipe and get the gist of it and then improvise on it when their cooking a dish, we are going to build a CrewAI application based on this general project structure...

 https://docs.crewai.com/getting-started/Start-a-New-CrewAI-Project-Template-Method/#creating-a-new-project